ssmirr/appdev-chapters/program-notes.md

 #### Printing values

 Let's talk a little bit more about how the REPLs work.
+So far, we've been using IRB to run one line of Ruby at a time.
+But our programs will be thousands of lines long, ultimately; and we want to save them permanently into files, not type them in one line at a time.

-So far, we've been clicking "run ▶" and seeing the return value of the expression of the _last line_ of our programs in the black window (known as the "terminal") at the bottom; but what if we wanted to see more than just the return value of the last line?
+So, from now one we'll write them in the editor at the top of the window; then we'll run the program by clicking "run ▶" and seeing the output in the black window (known as the "terminal") at the bottom.

+However, there won't be any output unless we specifically say what we want to print into the terminal.
 It turns out there's a special method in Ruby called `Kernel.p` (`p` is short for "print inspect") that will display its argument in the terminal.
 Try running the following:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/first-real-output?lite=true"></iframe>